ggreer/geoff.greer.fm/_posts/2015-07-25-laptop-annoyances-or-why-i-use-a-macbook.md

 <a href="/photos/pics/retina_screen.jpg"><img alt="MacBook Air vs Retina MacBook" src="/photos/pics/thumbs/retina_screen.jpg" style="width:400px; height:350px; float:left; padding-right:16px;" /></a>

 Skimping on a screen is like buying cheap glasses.
 Yes, you will save money.
-And you'll be reminded of your frugality for thousands of hours.
-On the flip side, a high-resolution [IPS](https://en.wikipedia.org/wiki/IPS_panel) display will be a constant joy to use.
+And you'll be annoyed by your frugality for thousands of hours.
+On the flip side, a high-resolution [IPS](https://en.wikipedia.org/wiki/IPS_panel) display is a continual joy to use.

 When the retina MacBook Pros came out, I avoided looking at their screens.
 I didn't want to be tempted into getting something larger and heavier.
 Now the 12" MacBook is out and my suspicion is confirmed: Once you use a nice screen, you can't go back.
 Everything else looks blurry, blocky, and washed-out.